Eligibility

 Special Limits for Highly Compensated Faculty and Staff

 The IRS allows pre-tax contributions to Flexible Spending Accounts as long as the plan does not favor highly-compensated employees (HCE) as defined by the IRS.
-For the 2022 plan year, an employee who earns more than $135,000 is considered an HCE.
+For the current plan year, an employee who earns more than $155,000 is considered an HCE.

 If you are an HCE, your Dependent Care FSA deduction may not exceed $3,600 per family for a married couple filing jointly, or for a single parent.
 For an HCE married person filing separately, the limit is $2,500.
-If you are an HCE and are hired after January 1, or enroll mid-year due to a qualified status change, the amount per year will be $300 times the number of months you will actually be enrolled in the plan.
-For example, if you will be enrolled in the plan for seven months, your maximum contribution will be $2,100.
+If you are an HCE and are hired after Jan.
+1, or enroll mid-year due to a qualified status change, the amount per year will be 300 times the number of months you will actually be enrolled in the plan.

 Maximum Annual Dependent Care FSA Contribution Limits